 If there are any unrecoverable portions of the drives, our RAID-6 recovery experts work around them.
 Our goal is to provide you with as much functional and uncorrupted data as possible.
-After recovering as many of your critical files as we can, we show you a list of results.
-There is no cost, upfront or otherwise, associated with our RAID-6 recovery process up until this point.
-And we only charge you for our data recovery efforts when we have recovered your critical data.
+There is no cost, upfront or otherwise, associated with our RAID-6 recovery process until we recover your critical data.
 If we are unable to get your important files back, you owe us nothing.

 Reuniting You with Your Data

 After you pay for our data recovery efforts, we extract your recovered data to a password-protected external hard drive.
 This hard drive is then shipped to you.
 You are the only party other than our customer service representatives who know the password.
 This keeps your data secure in the event of an error occuring during shipping.
 We hold onto your data for five business days after your scheduled delivery, to give you enough time to make sure nothing has gone wrong.
 Once that grace period is over, we erase the data from our system.
 We make certain that you are reunited with your data as safely and securely as possible.

 Ready for Gillware to Assist You with Your RAID-6 Recovery Needs?